jabrison1989/fastapi-jwt-auth-starter-kit/README.md

 }
 ```

-> 💡 **Swagger Tip**: When authenticating using the Swagger “Authorize” button, paste **only the token value** — do **not** include `Bearer `, Swagger will add it for you automatically.
+> **Swagger Tip**: When authenticating using the Swagger “Authorize” button, paste **only the token value** — do **not** include `Bearer `, Swagger will add it for you automatically.

 ---

-## 🧠 Recommended Use Cases

-- 🕹 Indie games or MMO backends
-- 🚀 SaaS MVPs needing fast auth
-- 🛠 Developer tools with gated access
-- 👥 Any solo project that doesn't need full-blown Auth0

----

-## ⚠️ Disclaimer

-This is a lightweight, developer-focused starter service built for speed and simplicity.
-It’s not a full-scale auth system like Auth0 or Firebase.

-While I’ve tested everything and structured it cleanly, this is not actively maintained as a long-term project — it's meant to save you time by giving you a solid foundation to build on.

-If you're looking for enterprise-grade support or constant updates, this may not be the right fit.
-But if you're a solo dev or small team who needs to plug in authentication fast — this will get you moving.
+## Limitations / Tradeoffs

+This project is intentionally lightweight and does not include advanced production features such as:
+- Rate limiting
+- Token revocation / rotation strategies
+- Multi-factor authentication
+- Distributed session management

+It is designed as a foundation to demonstrate authentication patterns and can be extended to meet production requirements.

 ---